top of page

-Christopher Mellon spent nearly 20 years in the U.S. Intelligence Community, to include serving as the Minority Staff Director of the Senate Intelligence Committee and the Deputy Assistant Secretary of Defense for Intelligence.
-In the Senate he conceived and drafted the legislation establishing the US Special Operations Command in 1986 while working as an aide for US Senator William S. Cohen (R-ME).
+Christopher Mellon spent nearly 20 years in the U.S. Intelligence Community, including serving as the Minority Staff Director of the Senate Intelligence Committee and the Deputy Assistant Secretary of Defense for Intelligence.
+In the Senate, he conceived and drafted the legislation establishing the US Special Operations Command in 1986 while working as an aide for U.S. Senator William S. Cohen (R-ME).

-He has taught at Georgetown University; authored a number of articles on public policy issues; and received numerous awards including the National Reconnaissance Office Gold Medal; the DIA Director’s Medal, and the Secretary of Defense Public Service Award.
+He has taught at Georgetown University, authored a number of articles on public policy issues, and received numerous awards including the National Reconnaissance Office Gold Medal, the DIA Director’s Medal, and the Secretary of Defense Public Service Award.
 Mr. Mellon has also served as the Chairman of the Science Committee at the Carnegie Museum of Natural History.